 Monday, Wednesday, and Fridays, 9:00am - 1:00pm

 "Deciding to take the Catholic Core Courses at St. Mark’s College, particularly during Covid-19, has been one of the smartest decisions of my life.
 At first, I felt some trepidation as I last undertook an academic course 9 years ago; however, the entire experience has been so positive and enlightening, I am delighted I did and would definitely encourage others to undertake them as well.
 The learning environment is very collegial and supportive; in our classes, our contributions were always valued, not only by the professors, but also by our classmates.
 It is a wonderful way of learning from each other and forming new relationships.
 My teaching ministry will definitely be informed by my study at SMC: I am actually looking forward to sharing what I have learned with my students and colleagues.
 My faith life and appreciation of the liturgy has benefitted, too, from these studies on Scripture and Theology and the readings we have done in class; my choice of bedtime reading material now isn’t novels but the Bible and Apostolic Exhortations!
-Every Christian Education teacher should take the Catholic Core at SMC - it’s a great place to learn!
+Every Christian Education teacher should take the Catholic Core at St. Mark's College - it’s a great place to learn and grow in your faith!"

 - Ann Marie McGrath,